UConn’s hero. Michael Jordan’s protégé. Boston’s hope: ‘There was something about Kemba’ - The Boston Globe

 “I think it’s over,” Kemba told Sharifa.

 That night, there was a lip-sync competition among the Jordan Brand guests.
-Walker and his team performed the Bruno Mars and Cardi B song, “Dripping in Finesse,” and as Walker shimmied on stage, his sister could see his relief.
+Walker and his team performed the Bruno Mars and Cardi B song, “(Dripping in) Finesse,” and as Walker shimmied on stage, his sister could see his relief.

 The choice is made